githubtraining/introduction-to-github-apps/responses/02_request-info-install-success.md

-## Request info app
+## Request Info app
-When a user opens an empty issue or pull request, the request info app will do exactly that -- request some more info.
+When a user opens an empty issue or pull request, the Request Info app will do exactly that -- request some more information.
 It won't work until we finish the next task.

 ## Configuration files
 Per the instructions, this app requires a `.github/config.yml` file for it to respond with a default message.
 We've already included that in this pull request for you.
 Some apps use these, and some don't use them at all.
 Some apps might use a `.json` file, while others might ask you to store configuration settings in a `.md` file.